Rampton and Woodbeck: Rampton

 This is the historic village in the area.
 It is located in the middle of the parish.
-Some amenities are available in the village, such as a church, public house and a multi-functional general store and post office.
+Some amenities are available in the village, such as a church, public house and a post office.

 Although the secure hospital is named after the village, it is over 1.5 miles away in Woodbeck.

 Woodbeck

 The village is largely taken up by the Rampton Hospital grounds, and ex-staff housing.
 There are some farm houses and cottages on the fringes of the location but there is very little by way of public facilities.